Drug Price Competition and Patent Term Restoration Act: Consequences

+Impact: legal complexities

 With time the law became successful in promoting the introduction of generics; in 1983 only 35% of top-selling branded drugs with expired patents had generic competition, and only 13% of prescriptions were for generics but in 2012, 84% of prescriptions in the US were filled with generic drugs.

 There have been issues with litigation incentivized by the Act.
 Once the parties are in litigation, they can choose to fight the litigation to the end, or they may choose to settle the litigation.
 Some of these settlements have been found to be invalid reverse payment patent settlement agreements and have been struck down in court.

 The FDA has been slow to adopt regulations for the introduction of generic versions of biopharmaceutical drugs (known as "biosimilars") because proving biosimilarity and quality control for biopharmaceuticals is much more complicated than for small molecule drugs.
 Innovator companies have emphasized those complications while generic companies, insurance companies, and consumers have advocated for the FDA to finalize their process.

 According to a 2025 paper in the Journal of Economic Perspectives, the net result of the Act is "a convoluted and expensive approach to balancing innovation and competition".